 Risk & Compliance

-The Finnova Analytical Framework also covers the detection and prevention of internal and external misuse and fraud by continuously analysing relevant indicia for their compliance conformity and presenting them in compressed form.
-The highest possible transparency, traceability and accuracy of the investigations and reports through optimised detection rates and minimised wrong detections are paramount here in order to guarantee smooth compliance processes within the bank.
-Consolidated and detailed reporting enables the responsible managers to get comprehensive information and to make optimised decisions in real time.
+The Finnova Analytical Framework detects and prevents internal and external misuse and fraud by continuously analysing relevant indicia for their compliance conformity and presenting them in compressed form.
+The highest possible transparency, traceability and accuracy of the investigations and reports through optimised detection rates and minimised wrong detections are paramount here.

-In this development, Finnova relies on the use of unique and highly precise new-generation algorithms, which go far beyond the popular open source programming environments and ensure optimised and high-quality data processing and modelling results.
-The complexity of the analytical tasks and challenges is not reduced here, but rather the handling of the sophisticated methods and approaches by means of fully automated processes.
+With progressive analytical approaches, Finnova relies on the use of unique and highly precise new-generation algorithms, which go far beyond the popular open source programming environments.
+This results in optimised and high-quality data processing and modelling results.
+The complexity of the analytical tasks and challenges and the fundamental challenges inherent to the system are not reduced here, but rather the handling of the sophisticated methods and approaches by means of fully automated processes.